Your child is 16 to 19 or stops studying

 If your child is 16 or older and stops studying, your FTB for that child will stop.

 If they don’t complete year 12 or an equivalent qualification, your FTB will stop from the date they stop studying.
+You need to update their study end date to reflect the date they ceased studying.

 When your child completes year 12 or equivalent qualification